rh1rich/esphome-ifan04/README.md

 ### Buzzer

-Any button press produces now a short beep, if the buzzer is enabled.
+Any button press now produces a short beep, if the buzzer is enabled.

-The beep sounds, that are produced for the different actions, can be easily customized in the `buzzer_play` script.

 With the new user-defined action `play_morse_code`, any text can be sent from Home Assistant and played as Morse code through the buzzer.